 Now that we have discussed how to recognize elements of team dynamics, review some behaviors and actions we can take to improve those dynamics and ultimately the effectiveness of our team.
 (Handout #2)

-Distribute the eSchool, Team-Building Behaviors Worksheet (2020).
+Distribute the Global College of PME, Team-Building Behaviors Worksheet.

 Pause and let them read the worksheet.

 Consider how you would apply some of the actions on this list in your own flights.
-(PT, social interaction, Public Affairs recognition, etc)
+(PT, social interaction, Public Affairs recognition, etc.)

 We’ve discussed team dynamics and building an effective team.
 What if we already have a solid team?
 How do we ensure our team remains effective?